 Through technology, medicinal cannabis has come a long way.
 The tech industry is expanding how we get high in a number of ways.

 Over the last decade, a number of states have legalized marijuana for recreational and medicinal purposes, changing the game for the legal weed industry.
+For example, patients with ALS, cancer, Crohn’s disease, epilepsy, or glaucoma can get a medical marijuana card in Florida and legally purchase cannabis products from dispensaries.
 Many scientific breakthroughs have gone into making these products available to the general public. weeds are now being consumed in vaporized oils, capsules, and edible gummies instead of minimally processed.

 Technology breakthroughs will change how we get high as we move forward into a new era of cannabis consumption.
 In the next few years, marijuana could undergo a serious shift.
 Here are a few projects in development that could do so.

 Molecular Genetics And Genome Analysis

 There is nothing like the Cannabis plant in nature, a factory for chemically altering the brain more than anything else on earth.
 There is a diverse range of THC, CBD, and other terpenes found in different strains of the plant, as each grow results in a different ratio.
 Therefore, such an environment makes it hard to regulate a market that is robust in products.
 Plants’ true potential might be unlocked by modern genomics.

 Growing companies are exploring Cannabis genetics in order to develop a better understanding of how it generates its panoply of chemicals.
 An Arizona company claims to have developed a way to grow plants without any THC or CBD using CRISPR gene editing.
 It is also possible that these customized breeds could carry different flavors or have a more manageable growth cycle.